pangeacyber/aidr-azure-api-management/README.md

-# Azure API Management Policy for AIDR
+# Azure API Management policy for AIDR

 This Azure API Management policy integrates with AIDR to protect LLM inputs and outputs by validating and optionally transforming content before it reaches the